-There can also be financial advantages too: Property may be less expensive, the cost of living could be lower and the taxes you pay might be less than in the UK (though tax treatment depends on the individual circumstances of each person and may be subject to change in the future).
+There may also be financial advantages too: Property may be less expensive, the cost of living could be lower and the taxes you pay might be less than in the UK (though tax treatment depends on the individual circumstances of each person and may be subject to change).

 What happens to my State Pension if I retire abroad?

-How do I arrange for my private/company pensions to be paid?
+How do I arrange for my private or company pensions to be paid?

 This isn’t an exhaustive list, but it does cover some of the key issues you should think about:

 - Tax rates.
 How do tax rates compare with the UK and how will this impact you?

 - General costs of living.
 The cost of food, eating out, clothes and so on.

 - Property prices.
 Many people may be attracted by the prospect of cheaper property prices.

 - Healthcare.
 What‘s free and what you have to pay for (and the likely costs).

 - Other considerations.
 For example, some countries insist you invest money in the country often at low rates.